Master of Science in Math Education

 - Foundations of Mathematics (MAT 320W)

-- at least 9 hours of upper division coursework (including MAT 320W)
+- at least 9 hours of upper division proof-based coursework (including MAT 320W)

 It is highly recommended that the 23 credit hours include Modern Geometry (MAT 365), Abstract Algebra (MAT 411) and Introduction to Analysis (MAT 431) since these topics will be expanded upon in MAT 505, MAT 504, and MAT 506, respectively.